mapbox/storytelling/README.md

 ![example story screen capture](assets/glacierdemo.gif)

-## Getting Started

-Clone this repository.
-Navigate to the `src/` directory.

-Make a copy of `config.js.template` and name it `config.js`.
-Open the new `config.js` file in your text editor.
+## Run the index.html file in a development server.

+Clone this repository, and open its directory in Visual Studio Code.

+### 1: Install the Live Server Extension
+To make it easier to preview changes in real-time, you can install the Live Server extension in Visual Studio Code.
+(This will serve the `index.html` from a local webserver, preventing CORS errors and other issues that can arise from opening an HTML file without using a development server):
+1. Go to the **Extensions** tab in Visual Studio Code (the square icon on the sidebar).
+2. Search for **Live Server** and click **Install**.
+3. Once installed, you’ll be able to start a live server to preview the HTML file.

+### 2: Run the HTML File in Your Browser
+1. With the `index.html` file open, right-click in the editor window and select **Open with Live Server**.
+2. Your default browser will open, displaying the storytelling map using the default configuration in `config.js`.
+Because you have not yet added your Mapbox Access Token, the map will not display.
+Follow the steps below to update `config.js`.

-#### Steps
+#### Customize your configuration

-1. **Select the map style** you want to use (the default is Mapbox Streets, but you can find more here https://docs.mapbox.com/api/maps/#styles, or use one of your custom Studio styles).
+Open `config.js` and make the following edits to customize the map to tell your story.

-2. **Add a Mapbox access token.** A good practice is to [create a separate](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/#creating-and-managing-access-tokens) token per map to be able to track traffic to your different maps.
+1. **Add a Mapbox access token.** Replace `YOUR_MAPBOX_ACCESS_TOKEN` with an access token from your account at [account.mapbox.com](htps://account.mapbox.com).
+A good practice is to [create a separate](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/#creating-and-managing-access-tokens) token per map to be able to track traffic to your different maps.

+2. **Select the map style** you want to use (the default is Mapbox Standard, but you can find more styles [in our Styles API documentation page](https://docs.mapbox.com/api/maps/styles/#classic-mapbox-styles), or create your own style in [Mapbox Studio](https://studio.mapbox.com)).

 3. **Choose whether or not to display a marker** at the center of each map location.
 If you are displaying markers, you can set the color using the `markerColor` property.
 The default color is light blue.

 4. **Choose a theme for the story text**.
 There are `light` and `dark` options.

-5. **Choose where your story should be aligned over the map**.
-Options are `center`, `left`, `right`, and `full`.

 ```
 {
     style: 'mapbox://styles/mapbox/streets-v11',
-    accessToken: 'YOUR_ACCESS_TOKEN',
+    accessToken: 'YOUR_MAPBOX_ACCESS_TOKEN',
     showMarkers: true,
     markerColor: '#3FB1CE',
     theme: 'light',